 William T. Moriarty, Licensed Funeral Director

 William “Bill” T. Moriarty was born in Waterbury, CT a son of William J. Moriarty and the late Donna Marie Fredsall.
 He is a 1998 graduate of St. Margaret’s Grammar School and is a 2002 graduate of Holy Cross High School.
 Bill enrolled at Mount Ida College in Newton, Massachusetts and graduated with a degree in Funeral Service in 2006.
 He served his internship at The Alderson-Ford Funeral Home where he has been employed since 2000 and has remained on the staff after becoming a licensed funeral director and embalmer.
 Bill is a member of the Benevolent and Protective Order of Elk’s Lodge # 265, and The Waterbury Ancient Order of Hibernians.
-Bill’s hobbies include being a member of the Sandy Beach Fishing Club on Lake Quassapaug in Middlebury and golfing.
-Bill and his wife Jennifer reside in Watertown, CT.
+His hobbies include being a member of the Sandy Beach Fishing Club on Lake Quassapaug in Middlebury and golfing.
+Bill, his wife Jennifer, and their daughter Julia Marie Moriarty reside in Watertown, CT.

 Missy Melin-Miles, Funeral Director

 Missy is a graduate of Briarwood College in Southington and has been a licensed Funeral Director in Connecticut since 2000.
 She has held a license in Arizona and has also worked in the funeral industry in Japan and Colorado.
 Missy grew up in West Haven and is an alumna of Lauralton Hall in Milford, Class of 1997.
 She currently resides in Wolcott with her husband, Chris and her son, William.
 She currently is a Board Member for the Connecticut Funeral Directors Association.